thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

     # arg: Return value or exception info
 ```

-By hooking into this, we can:
+With this hook, I can:
 1. Record when functions start executing
 2. Measure how long they take
 3. Only flag calls that happen *inside* an async event loop